HenrikBengtsson/jottr.org/content/post/2025-10-xx-interrupts-and-crashes.md

 ## Crashed workers 💥

-Here is a future that emulates how the parallel worker abruptly terminates ("crashes") while the R expression is evaluated:
+Below is a future that emulates how the parallel worker abruptly terminates ("crashes") while the R expression is evaluated:

 ```r